-- 1. The Workers' Compensation Act, 2013 (the "Act") defines an injury arising out of and in the course of employment as (Section 2(1)(r)): - a.
+- 1. The Workers' Compensation Act, 2013 (the "Act") defines an injury as all or any of the following arising out of and in the course of employment (Section 2(1)(r)): - a.
 The results of a wilful and intentional act, not being the act of the worker. - b.
 The results of a chance event occasioned by a physical or natural cause. - c.
 A disabling or potentially disabling condition caused by an occupational disease. - d.
-Any disablement.

-- 2. The Workers' Compensation Board (WCB) has exclusive jurisdiction to determine "whether any injury has arisen out of or in the course of employment" (Section 20(2)(b)). - 3.
+Any disablement. - 2.
+The Workers' Compensation Board (WCB) has exclusive jurisdiction (Section 20(2)) to determine: - a.
+Whether any condition or death was caused by any injury, and - b.
+Whether any injury has arisen out of or in the course of employment. - 3.
 Unless the contrary is proven, the Act directs the WCB to presume the following (Section 27): - a.
 If an injury arises out of a worker's employment, it is presumed that it occurred in the course of employment. - b.
 If an injury occurs in the course of a worker's employment, it is presumed that it arose out of employment. - 4.
 Unless the contrary is proven, the WCB will presume a worker, who has been found dead at a place where they had a right to be in the course of their employment, has died as a result of an injury arising out of and in the course of their employment (Section 29 and POL 04/2014, Fatalities, Presumption). - 5.
-The many circumstances where coverage applies cannot be addressed under one policy.
-The policy and any examples are intended as general guidelines only and the WCB determines if an injury arose out of and in the course of employment based on the real merits and justice of each case.
+The various circumstances where coverage applies cannot be addressed under one policy.
+The policy and the examples included in the procedure are intended as general guidelines only.
+The WCB determines if an injury arose out of and in the course of employment based on the real merits and justice of each case (Section 23).